 Do Squatters Have to Pay Property Taxes in New Hampshire?

 While most states have some sort of provision for squatters who pay property taxes, New Hampshire doesn’t.
-Squatters are not required to pay property taxes on the property or building they are occupying in order to claim adverse possession in this state.
+Squatters are not required to pay property taxes on the property or building they are occupying to claim adverse possession in this state.

 How to Get Rid of Squatters in New Hampshire